 1. An Eye-Catching Headline (which includes email subject lines!)

 - This is the first thing your recipient will see; it needs to jump out at them.
 It can by funny, topical, shocking—anything to grab their attention.
 Its sole job is to get them to continue reading.
 You need to grab people by the eyes and force them to read what you have to say about your business.
 It needs to answer the customers question “what’s in it for me?”

 2. An Irresistible Offer with an expiry date

-- Create a reason for them to come in and something to request or bring in so you will know that they responded to your marketing.
+- Create a reason for them to come in or book an appointment and something to request or bring in so you will know that they responded to your marketing.
 Keep in mind that offers to get NEW customers need to be stronger than offers to your existing customers, who already know and like you.
 Existing customers need less convincing and more reminding.
-It might take a free meal to convince someone to try you the first time, but once they are convinced, then smaller offers like a free dessert, bottomless refills, or special events are often successful.
+It might take a free gift to convince someone to try you the first time, but once they are convinced, then smaller offers are required.
 Your offer needs to give your customers a compelling reason to come to your business RIGHT NOW.
 Your response will be the highest if you make that offer so irresistible that anyone reading the ad will say… Why wouldn’t I do this?
 Make sure there is an expiry date, without one then the customer can get what you are offering anytime and it’s not special at all.
 An expiry date or limited quantities creates a sense of urgency.

 3. A Call To Action

 - This is something that is frequently left out.
 Generally, your customers will be remarkably good at following directions.
 People want to know what is expected of them, so tell them EXACTLY what you want them to do.
 If they have to cut out a certificate and bring it with them before the expiry date, then say that in your advertisement.
 Be clear and concise.
 Leave no room for misunderstanding.
 If people are confused, they will not respond.